 Hearing the call of the bush

-The University of Melbourne has a longstanding presence in the Goulburn Valley, with all ten faculties delivering world-class higher education and innovative projects within the region, and with regional partners.
-Our Faculty of Veterinary and Agricultural Sciences, Department of Rural Health, and the Academy of Sports, Health and Education contribute to the thriving research and learning culture in health, agriculture and Indigenous education.
+The University of Melbourne has a longstanding presence in the Goulburn Valley, with all ten faculties delivering world-class higher education and innovative projects within the region, and its regional partners.
+Our Faculty of Veterinary and Agricultural Sciences, Department of Rural Health, and the Academy of Sports, Health and Education contribute to the thriving research and learning environment.

-University of Melbourne students in the region receive world-class, contemporary education at the forefront of international thinking, in a supportive and connected rural setting with strong links to local industry leaders and employment opportunities.
+Students in the region located at the Shepparton and Dookie campuses receive a contemporary education in a rural setting with the programs delivered offering strong links to local industry leaders and pathways to employment.

-The Engagement at Melbourne Strategy 2015-2020 aims to leverage our existing relationships and enterprises to enrich our learning, teaching and research by building closer ties with the wider community.
+The Engagement at Melbourne Strategy 2015-2020 aims to leverage existing relationships and enterprises to enrich learning, teaching and research by building closer ties with the wider community.

 Our Campus in the 21st Century

 Collaborating with cultural partners such as the Shepparton Art Museum (SAM),